QuantEcon/lecture-source-py/source/rst/optgrowth.rst

 The next function implements the Bellman operator.

-(We could have added it as a method to the ``OptimalGrowthModel`` class but we tend to prefer small classes rather than monolithic ones for this kind of numerical work.)
+(We could have added it as a method to the ``OptimalGrowthModel`` class but we prefer small classes rather than monolithic ones for this kind of numerical work.)

 .. code-block:: python3